 Finally it is worth noting that in this MPN the fact that the loss of data was voluntarily reported to the ICO is deemed to be mitigation.
 This is an approach that we agree with.
 However this is in contrast to the position stated by David Smith at the Scottish Borders hearing where he indicated that self-reporting of an incident would not reduce the fine, but a failure to report may increase it.
 This approach was received with some surprise by the Tribunal at the time and rightly so in our view.

 The Think W3 contravention was considered “very serious” by the ICO which means that it falls into the range of fines of between £100,000 and £250,000.
 The ICO has explained that it first categorises a breach as ‘serious’ or ‘very serious’ or ‘most serious’ and then its starting point is in the middle of the range as set out in the framework.
 So for a “very serious” breach the starting point is £175,000 and then the fine is increased or reduced by aggravating or mitigating factors as is seen fit.
 We leave you to decide how the ‘discount’ of £25,000 was reached here!

-Paul Motion and Laura Irvine are solicitor advocates with bto solicitors Edinburgh.
+Paul Motion is a solicitor advocate with BTO Solicitors in Edinburgh.
 They acted for Scottish Borders Council in the appeal which is mentioned.